parameterz/diastology/src/app/algorithms/ase2016/content.md

 # ASE 2016 Diastolic Function Algorithms

 These are the 2 algorithms from the 2016 ASE Guidelines.
-The "_First Algorithm_" is intended to be used on patients with normal function and really only characterizes the filling conditions as "normal" or "abnormal" with a giant gray area of "indeterminate" diastolic function.
+The "_First Algorithm_" is intended to be used on patients with normal function and really only characterizes the filling conditions as "normal" or "abnormal" with a fall-through of "indeterminate" diastolic function which nets a lot of patients.

 The "_Second Algorithm_" is intended for patients with abnormal LV systolic function or myocardial disease (with normal function).